Ly0n/SeleryAction/README.md

 4. Transfer some money to this wallet for testing.
 See the [price list](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees.html) for transfering money to the coinbase account.

 5. Add the token of libraries.io and coinbase to your [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+You run in simulation mode without the coinbase token.

 6. You can integrate OpenSelery in your CI by copying the `openselery.yml` file into your `.github/actions/` destination project directory.
 Check and modify the setting before running your CI Pipeline: